[DIY] Solar Inverter Sizing and Installation Complete Step By Step Guide

 The "Rapid Shutdown" Reality Check

 Modern code (NEC 2017/2020) requires a rapid shutdown switch.
 Your inverter installation must integrate with this so first responders can kill the power on the roof instantly.
 If you are DIY-ing this, buy a kit with this built-in.
-Do not skip this to save $200.
+Do not skip this to save more money, a breaker rated to handle the power from the roof is highly recommended.

 • String Inverter (Central box): Cheap, powerful, simple.
 Downside: If one panel gets shade from a chimney, the whole string performs like the shaded one.
 Only use this if your roof has zero shade between 9 AM and 3 PM.